AvailLang/Avail/avail-plugin/README.md

   will be placed in `"$buildDir/workbench"`.

-* ***root(name, uri, optional action)*** - Adds an `AvailRoot` to the project.
+* ***root(name, optional uri, optional action)*** - Adds an `AvailRoot` to the project.
 The URI indicates the file location of the root directory as a file directory or a jar file.
 This root will be included in the Avail Workbench when `assembleAndRunWorkbench` is launched.
 This does not result in copying the root to the`rootsDirectory`, it only points to location of the root.
 You can add an optional lambda that accepts the created `AvailRoot` and is executed when the task `initializeAvail` is run (*see Avail Plugin Tasks*).

-* ***root(name, optional action)*** - Adds an Avail root to the `rootsDirectory`.
-  This sets the root URI as: `"$rootsDirectory/$name"`, defaulting to using the `file://` scheme for the URI.
-It is expected that the root has already been created.
-You can add an optional lambda that accepts the created `AvailRoot` and is executed when the task `initializeAvail` is run (*see Avail Plugin Tasks*)
+Defaults the `uri` to the `"$rootsDirectory/$name"`` and defaults `action` to an empty lambda.

 * ***createRoot(rootName, optional initializer)*** - Add an `AvailRoot` that is